StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 02/07/2020 - cSTADTHER - Import fixes.
+Took specialization import out of promise all and run aftert to make sure talents in completed first.
 - 30/06/2020 - Cstadther - Import fixes.
 All talents were listed as ranked because boolean was being interpreted as a string from the import file.
 - 30/06/2020 - ezeri - Minor bugfix of the label of a skill
 - 30/06/2020 - Cstadther - Refactor dice rolling code into helper module.
 Added ad-hoc die rolling by clicking on dice icon over chat box.